meshery/meshery/docs/pages/project/contributing/contributing-ui.md

 The designs in this specification should result in enabling:

 - Meshery UI should be event-driven where possible.

+### Configurations

+- When contributing to this project, it is advisable to

+    - Use [eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) plugin for Visual Studio Code.

+    - Disable plugins other than `eslint` for formatting and linting, if any.

+- For Visual Studio Code, when using the `eslint` plugin, it automatically picks up the rules.

 ### Setting up